-The Kilauea is a hidden gem because most people travel to Hawaii only for the luxury beach experiences rather than discovering its gorgeous landscape.
-Witnessing an active volcano is a sight that will never forget.
-The best vantage point of this glorious view is from the sea during the night as you get to witness the glow of the lava.
-Right before twilight, many people gather around on a nearby cliff to see Mother Nature in action.
+The Kilauea is a hidden gem because most people travel to Hawaii only for luxury beach experiences rather than to discover its gorgeous landscape.
+Witnessing an active volcano is a sight that you will never forget.
+The best vantage point of this glorious view is from the sea during the night as you witness the lava’s glow.
+Right before twilight, many people gather on a nearby cliff to see Mother Nature.

 The Hawaii Volcanoes National Park is the best place to go to get a good look at the Kilauea crater.
 Apart from offering a fantastic overlook of the volcano, this park is home to some fantastic hiking trails that will take you through it.
 You can also walk through the Thurston Lava Tube, a tunnel once created by the lava flow from Kilauea.

 You can also travel by car using the Chain of Craters Road, a forty-mile drive, which is about a 3-hour round trip.
-This car ride offers a spectacular view of Kilauea and the rainforests surrounding it.
+This car ride offers a spectacular view of Kilauea and its rainforests.
 There are many campgrounds available inside the park, so make sure that you spend the night over there and enjoy the majestic views.

 Hawaii is generally known for its magical beaches.
-The Big Island not only offers a unique choice of beaches, but it also has one of the best and most diverse eco-systems in the worth.
+The Big Island offers a unique choice of beaches and has one of the best and most diverse ecosystems in the world.
 From green sea turtles to spinner dolphins, humpback whales, and giant manta rays – you will find all sorts of unique sea animals here.
 Due to its beautiful oceans and unique ocean life, all sorts of water activities are popular on the Big Island.
 You can witness the beauty of this underwater life firsthand by going kayaking, surfing, deep-sea diving, or snorkeling.

 Since your mind instantly wanders off to the tropical beaches when you think of Hawaii, it can be quite difficult to imagine that there’s a snowcapped mountain at just a short drive.
 Mauna Kea is a dormant volcano that is the star of the Big Island.
 Did you know that Mauna Kea is actually higher than Mount Everest?
 Mauna Kea starts right from the bottom of the Pacific Ocean, making it the tallest mountain in the world.
 So, you can imagine what it would be like to stargaze from the tallest mountain ever.

 The world’s largest astronomical observatory is located at the summit of Mauna Kea.
-There are various stargazing programs that take place over here every night completely free of cost.
-Many operators also offer summit tours where they take you to the icy peak of this unbelievable tropical phenomenon.
+There are various stargazing programs that take place over here every night, completely free of cost.
+Many operators also offer summit tours, taking you to the icy peak of this unbelievable tropical phenomenon.

 The town of Holualoa is truly an unexplored and hidden gem of the Big Island.
 This town is a fifteen-minute drive from the main coastal highway on the Big Island.
 With breathtaking natural beauty and tradition, this is the perfect town for an artist retreat.
 This mountainside town hosts many artists, musicians, interesting shops, and fun eateries.
 You will come across many art galleries here that showcase the works of various local artists, and every year, there are various festivals and events that help in this town that you should experience.